THE SOUND OF SILENCE: USING CONFUSED PERCEPTIONS TO CONCEIVE METAPHYSICAL PRINCIPLES

 In our presentation we summarise our plans of collaboration within a forthcoming project leads by Juan Pedro Monferrer.
 The first step consists in a survey of Marie-Therese d’Alverny’s paper on Marc of Toledo and his translations commanded by Rodrigo Jiménez de Rada and master Maurice (it includes a summary of their edition, their philological analysis and commentaries).
 The second step combines a review synthesis of ibn Tūmart doctrine.
 With the third step, we enter what we consider the most relevant part of our contribution.
 We analyse key aspects of Rodrigo’s intellectual-political biography; the context of his Historia arabum as strategic political narrative, and his rational more than tolerant attitude toward Muslims and the Arab culture.
 Through this third step of our study, Marc of Toledo’s translations could be considered as an instrument which served Jiménez de Rada’s political purposes.

-Workshop Matter, Mind, and More.
-Humboldt-Universität, Berlin (DE), 9 November 2018
+Conference: Matter, Mind, and More.
+Humboldt-Universität zu Berlin, Berlin (DE), 9 November 2018.

 Matter, and especially prime matter, is a ubiquitous, somewhat shadowy, and yet central philosophical notion.
 A sort materia phantastica, as Francis Bacon famously observed stating that its description is not but “a hard and perverse desire”, prime matter has been a philosophical conundrum for centuries.
 Medieval thinkers were aware of that, although their acknowledgement of these peculiarities has been gradual and, eventually, coincided with their detachment from this bizarre concept.
 A central moment of this process are the manifold and intricate discussions on matter in the thirteenth century—discussions that, as you might know, are also the subject of my research.
 The thirteenth century, though, is marked by what we could define as a doctrinal rupture that implied a gradual detachment from a Timaeus-based narrative and an Arabic-shaping of some new Aristotelian tendencies.

-2018 Meeting of the History of Science Society, Seattle (WA), 1-4 November 2018.
+2018 Meeting of the History of Science Society.
+Seattle (WA), 1-4 November 2018.

 For a premodern scientist, matter is what made an apple this apple and also distinguished that apple from the mental idea.
 Matter was the carrier of three-dimensional extension and the bearer of forms, which in turn articulated the patterns of definition, shape, and intrinsic nature of this or any apple.
 Premodern knowing depended on form whence matter appears to inevitably escape it – as matter is, by definition, what is other than form.
 How was the premodern understanding of corporeality shaped by the grounding and yet shadowy functions by matter?
 And how could premodern thinkers grasp what matter is – and subsequently how it can properly satisfy the physical conditions of dimensionality and corporeality – if matter cannot be known?
 This paper will examine two alternative strategies that were put in place to resolve this puzzle in the High Middle Ages: the denial that knowing matter is possible (Aquinas) and the assumption that it can be known albeit feebly and mediatedly (Scotus and Ockham).
 While both strategies meant to resolve this puzzle, they also contributed to stress the theoretical flaws which originated by the tension between the physical functions of matter and its (un)knowability.
 This crucial impasse would facilitate the identification of matter and materiality, as it required philosophers and scientists to provide new answers and narratives beyond the Aristotelian tradition and to drastically contribute to the final ousting of Aristotelian metaphysics from natural science.

-Aquinas and the Arabs Annual Fall Meeting, Mexico City (MX), 23-25 September 2018.
+Aquinas and the Arabs Annual Fall Meeting.
+Universidad Panamericana, Mexico City (MX), 23-25 August 2018.

-53rd International Congress on Medieval Studies (Session: Structures of Order in Medieval Science I: Experience and Authorities), Kalamazoo (MI), 10-13 May 2018.
+53rd International Congress on Medieval Studies.
+Western Michigan University, Kalamazoo (MI), 10-13 May 2018.